Specific dangerous goods (hazmat) information must be provided to Amazon when you list a new product on Fulfillment by Amazon (FBA).

 |Categorization/GHS pictograms||If your product is considered a dangerous good or hazmat by GHS/CLP standards, select each pictogram that appears on your product’s packaging or SDS.
 (GHS stands for Globally Harmonized System of Classification, while CLP is Classification, Labeling, and Packaging.)|

 If available, also provide the following information:

-Once your product is created or converted to FBA, the review process takes two business days.
-For more information, see FBA dangerous goods review process.
+Once your product is created or converted to FBA, the review process takes two business days (Monday through Friday, excluding public holidays).
+For more information, go to Dangerous goods review process (hazmat).